Categories

 Hulu Live TV price increases

-Hulu Live TV Banner
+Hulu Live TV logo

 Hulu Live TV is a very popular option for live TV streaming, but it hasn’t been without its price increases.
 In spite of the change in price over the years, the service has managed to maintain a healthy subscriber base.
-One of the reasons for this is the overall value that’s on offer.
+One of the reasons for this is the overall value on offer.

 Hulu Live TV price increase history

 March 2017: Hulu entered the live TV market with the launch of Hulu + Live TV.
-The service initially launched in beta and was priced at $39.99 per month.
+The service initially launched in beta and was priced at $39.99 a month.
 Although the service did eventually leave its beta status behind, Hulu managed to maintain the same price point right up until 2019.

 January 2019: Hulu announced a live TV price increase in January, due to take effect in February.
 The price increase equated to an additional $5 per month, bringing the cost of a Hulu Live TV subscription up from $39.99 to $44.99.
 Considering the price of basic Hulu went down at the same time, this technically resulted in a $7 price increase.